mit-gfx/CDFG-website/collections/_research/human-computer-interaction.md

 show_content: true
 ---

-Design tools and user interface to simplify user design and fabrication (3d printing and weft knitting machines), and crowdsourcing of complex user design tasks (video segmentation).
+* Tools and user interfaces to simplify design and fabrication (3d printing and weft knitting machines),
+* Crowdsourcing of complex design tasks (video segmentation).